DavidPratten/sql-fp/README.md

-# SQL Fixed Point or SQL Functional Programming (depending on your perspective)
+# SQL Fixed Point or
+# SQL Functional Programming
+Depending on your perspective